Water quality and flood risk

 1. About

 Water quality and flood risk are hugely important services provided by nature, and across much of Devon these services are under great pressure.
+They are impacted by the way we manage the land, by the way we treat our wastewater and source our drinking water and by the run-off from our roads and settlements; and all of these impacts are intensified by climate change.

 Poor water quality not only impacts on wildlife but also affects human health, when we bathe in rivers and when we extract drinking water from rivers and ground water.